djpohly/dwl/README.md

 ## Running dwl

 dwl can be run on any of the backends supported by wlroots.
 This means you can run it as a separate window inside either an X11 or Wayland session, as well as directly from a VT console.
 Depending on your distro's setup, you may need to add your user to the `video` and `input` groups before you can run dwl on a VT.
+If you are using `elogind` or `systemd-logind` you need to install polkit; otherwise you need to add yourself in the `seat` group and enable/start the seatd daemon.

 When dwl is run with no arguments, it will launch the server and begin handling any shortcuts configured in `config.h`.
 There is no status bar or other decoration initially; these are instead clients that can be run within the Wayland session.